jxfuller1/Extended-QTableView/README.md

         b)  Implement code to pass the neccessary info to the SQL functions with and return table datas as a list, this will contain a number of checks for error checking and cleaned up code for easier user functionality to use                                                               --- COMPLETED couple bugs to fix

-        c)  Code to udpate the SQL databases as date is changed on the table or rows added/deleted
+        c)  Code to update the SQL databases as date is changed on the table or rows added/deleted

 2) Cleaning up code so user can easily make the table and choose options   ---- THIS BEING DONE IN CONJUCTION WITH STEP b) from above